The Legend Of Ancient Tea And Horse Road

 Asia where the horses are of quite excellent breed.

-However, it was almost a job impossible to exchange goods between Tibet and
+was almost a job impossible to exchange goods between Tibet and

 Yunnan, because any possible land connection between the two regions was almost